I like these two DIY matcha face masks a lot.

 - lavender essential oil (10 drops)

-Combine Shea butter and emulsifying wax and place into a heat resistant container.
+Combine Shea butter and emulsifying wax and place it into a heat resistant container.

 Put distilled water into a heat resistant container.